skynav/ttt/README.md

 If desired, the `--until-phase` option may be used to cause verification to stop at a particular phase, thus skipping subsequent phases.

-The following `xs:string` schema typed attributes are tested for syntactic correctness during this fourth phase (those not yet verified are noted as *TBD*):
+The following `xs:string` schema typed attributes are tested for syntactic correctness during this fourth phase:

  * `tts:color`
  * `tts:backgroundColor`